New Blood Pressure Guidelines May Affect Your Term Life Insurance Cost

 - Calm yourself before and during the exam by slowing and focusing on your breath.

 If you are nervous about the exam, ask the examiner to take your blood pressure reading at the end of the exam when you’re more likely to be relaxed.
-And if none of this works and your readings on the exam are higher than normal, we can work with you, your doctor, and the life insurance company to improve your rating class.
+And if none of this works and your readings on the exam are higher than normal, we can work with you, your doctor, and the life insurance company to improve your rating class and lower term life insurance premium.